KCisSICKnasty/SICKnasty-FO4/README.md

 The video tutorial in the mod description (https://www.nexusmods.com/fallout4/mods/80305) does a better job of explaining how to do it than I ever could, but I've also included the pdf guide in your "Tools > Guides" folder and the VRAMr location you'll want to point the executable to is under the "-Tools-" separator.
 If you're going to do this step, this is the time to do it.

+**Personal Radio:** *Optional*

+Feature: Add up to 200 music tracks to the game!

+Instructions:

+- Add "MultiXwm" as an executable in MO2 (found in your install location in its own dedicated fodler) and Run it.

+- Drag your chosen tracks into the to resulting window.

+- Convert all to XWM format (recommended to use the default program bitrate) and export it wherever.
+NOTE: You must keep the old file name like 1.xwm, so rename them before exporting!!!

+- In MO2, navigate to Personal Radio (and/or Personal Radio 2) under "Audio" separator, right click the mod, and choose "open in explorer".

+- Drag all the tracks from where you exported them into the folder "sound\fx\mus\radio\PersonalRadio", replacing the files with yours when asked.

+- In game, tune into your MyRadio station, and enjoy!

 **FAQ:**

 ***Q:***